-All cannabis products for sale in retail stores must be purchased directly from the Liquor Distribution Branch.
-Retail stores must not accept product samples or vouchers for cannabis or cannabis accessories from a federal producer, marketer or any other person.
+All cannabis products for sale in cannabis stores must be purchased through the Liquor Distribution Branch.
+Cannabis stores must not accept product samples or vouchers for cannabis or cannabis accessories from a federal producer, or marketer.

-Unlawful Cannabis
+Illicit Cannabis

-Retail stores are now allowed to sell a wide range of cannabis products-dried, seeds, edibles, extracts, and topicals; however, there are laws about the packaging, how much THC a product can contain, and more.
+Cannabis stores are allowed to sell a wide range of cannabis products-dried, seeds, edibles, extracts, topicals, and plants; however, there are laws about packaging, how much THC a product can contain, and more.

-All cannabis products sold in a retail store or online must come from the Liquor Distribution Branch (LDB).
-Products purchased from the LDB will have proper packaging, including display of an excise stamp on most products.
-These excise stamps must not be removed from the packaging, even if the packages have been opened to fill or replenish smell jars.
+All cannabis products sold in a cannabis store, online or by telephone must come from the Liquor Distribution Branch (LDB).
+Products purchased through the LDB will have proper packaging, including display of an excise stamp on most products.
+These excise stamps must not be removed from the packaging, even if the packaging has been opened to fill or replenish smell jars or touch jars.
 If the excise stamps are removed, inspectors may be unable to verify that the products are lawful.

 Selling cannabis products that were not purchased from the LDB may result in penalties.
-In fact, retail stores are not allowed to buy, keep, sell or give unlawful cannabis to anyone and are accountable for any unlawful cannabis found on their premises.
+In fact, cannabis stores are not allowed to buy, keep, sell or give illicit cannabis to anyone and are accountable for any illicit cannabis found in their inventory.

-If you become aware that a patron has brought unlawful cannabis into the store, you must ask them to leave the store immediately.
-This must be reported in the incident log.
-(You'll learn more about incident logs later!)
+If you become aware that a patron has brought illicit cannabis into the store, you must ask them to leave the store immediately.
+This must be reported in the incident records.
+(You'll learn more about incident records later!)